Crypto137/MHServerEmu.Gui/README.md

 1. Download the latest release [here](https://github.com/Crypto137/MHServerEmu/releases) and extract it.

-2. Create a new subdirectory named `MHServerEmu` in the GUI directory and copy or move a build of MHServerEmu to it.
+2. Create a new subdirectory named `MHServerEmu` in the GUI directory if it does not already exist.

+3. Copy or move a build of MHServerEmu to the `MHServerEmu` subdirectory.

-3. Run `MHServerEmu.Gui.Avalonia.exe` (Windows) or `MHServerEmu.Gui.Avalonia` (Linux).
+4. Run `MHServerEmu.Gui.Avalonia.exe` (Windows) or `MHServerEmu.Gui.Avalonia` (Linux).

 ## Building